Forever People: Powers and abilities

-Bear possesses superhuman strength that is further enhanced by a flow of high-density atoms.
+A skilled hand-to-hand combatant, Big Bear is among the strongest of the children of New Genesis.
+He possesses superhuman strength, capable of bending steel and hurling giant redwood trees almost effortlessly.
+Big Bear's atomic structure is reinforced by a constant flow of high-density atoms, which he can direct at will to reinforce the power of his impacts.
 He is also the pilot of the Super-Cycle and an avid Earth history buff.

 Mark Moonrider

-During the original Kirby run, Beautiful Dreamer had been linked romantically to Mark Moonrider, although outside of hand-holding, the exact nature of their relationship was never specified.
+During the original Kirby run, Beautiful Dreamer had been linked romantically to Mark Moonrider, although the exact nature of their relationship was never specified.
 In the 1988 miniseries set on Adon, Mark was shown to have fallen in love with, and later married, one of the natives, Mina.
 They had three children (Merry, Wendy and Starbright), but when the shift in time caused by the Darkness' actions undid the events which 'evolved' the natives, this marriage never occurred, leaving Mark with only his friends.

 Powers and abilities

-In addition to being extremely long-lived, Mark has superhuman strength and reflexes and is resistant to conventional injury.
+In addition to being extremely long-lived, Mark Moonrider has superhuman strength and reflexes and is resistant to conventional injury.
 Also, he has a keen mind with good leadership skills and he is well-trained in hand-to-hand combat.
-He possesses a Megaton Touch that enables him to generate lethal bolts of electricity.
+He possesses a Megaton Touch.
+With it, he can cause a tremendous explosion, and no doubt could easily kill with it if he and his companions were not sworn never to take a life.
+Used at low intensity, it can cause a severe shock.
+On one occasion, he used his megaton touch to turn solid rock into lava.